zubaer-ahammed/MUIDSI-University-of-Missouri/_publications/2012_beliv_nbgm.md

 bibentry: inproceedings
 bib:
-  booktitle: "Proceedings of the Workshop on BEyond time and errors: novel evaLuation methods for Information Visualization (BELIV '12)"
+  booktitle: "Proceedings of the Workshop on BEyond time and errors: novel evaLuation methods for Information Visualization (BELIV)"

 pdf: 2012_beliv_nbgm.pdf